Are You Ready for GDPR? New Regulations that Can See You Fined 4% of Turnover

 But you don’t have to be a website dedicated to setting people up so they can cheat on their spouses to have to worry about GDPR.
 All businesses have to worry about it if they hold or process data relating to EU citizens.
 You might be a property developer, fin-tech company, estate agent, marketing firm, software company, pretty much anything!

 Data breaches are a common occurrence, and they don’t just involve theft of user account details as was the case in the Ashley Madison incident.
 The recent NHS incident where data became encrypted by ransomware is another example which would be subject to the new regulations.
+Cybersecurity is more important than ever.

 Stats On Data Breaches